aragostinho/aragostinho.github.io/_posts/2018-04-10-configuring-https-aws-certificate-manager-on-windows-ec2.markdown

  ![Testing HTTP access](https://github.com/aragostinho/aragostinho.github.io/blob/master/_imgs/https/Test1.PNG?raw=t)

  To test HTTPS just change the protocol HTTP to HTTPS.

- #### IMPORTANT: The certificate will not be valid in this access because the configuration of ACM used domain and subdomain (remember topic 1.2 an 1.3)
+ #### IMPORTANT: The certificate will not be valid in this access because the configuration of ACM used domain and subdomain (see topic 1.2 an 1.3)

  ![Testing HTTPS access](https://github.com/aragostinho/aragostinho.github.io/blob/master/_imgs/https/Test2.PNG?raw=t)

 To solve this problem you need to configure DNS in Route 53.